rust-lang/const-eval/patterns.md

 However, that check has some loopholes, so e.g. `&T` can be used in a pattern no matter the `T`.

 Any reference type const-pattern is compiled by [calling `PartialEq::eq`][compile-partial-eq] to compare the subject of the `match` with the constant.
 Const-patterns with other types (enum, struct, tuple, array) are treated as if the constant was inlined as a pattern (and the usual `match` tree is constructed).
+[RFC 1445](https://github.com/rust-lang/rfcs/blob/master/text/1445-restrict-constants-in-patterns.md) lays the groundwork for changing this in the future to always using `PartialEq::eq`, but no decision either way has been made yet.

 [struct-eq]: https://github.com/rust-lang/rust/blob/2c28244cf0fc9868f55070e55b8f332d196eaf3f/src/librustc_mir_build/hair/pattern/const_to_pat.rs#L121
 [compile-partial-eq]: https://github.com/rust-lang/rust/blob/2c28244cf0fc9868f55070e55b8f332d196eaf3f/src/librustc_mir_build/build/matches/test.rs#L355